2007 New York Mets season

-The 2007 New York Mets season was the 46th regular season for the Mets.
+The 2007 New York Mets season was the 46th season of the New York Mets in Major League Baseball, their 43rd at Shea Stadium, their full fifth under owner Fred Wilpon, and their third under manager Willie Randolph.
 The Mets were defending their first divisional championship since 1988.
 While the Atlanta Braves were counted as possible competition, the Philadelphia Phillies were predicted as the front-runners, albeit by their own star shortstop, Jimmy Rollins.
-Ultimately, Rollins' prediction rang true, as the Phillies won the NL East Division title on the last day of the regular season.
+Ultimately, Rollins' prediction rang true, as the Phillies won the National League East title on the last day of the regular season.
 With a seven-game division lead on September 12, the Mets suffered a historic collapse by losing 12 of their last 17 games and missing the postseason.

-2006 Offseason
+2006 offseason

 The Mets' high hopes for the 2006 postseason were thwarted on September 29, 2006, when it was announced that ace Pedro Martínez was done for the remainder of the year due to a left calf muscle strain.
 Later it was announced that Pedro would have to undergo rotator cuff surgery and would miss a sizable portion of the 2007 season.
 On October 3, the day before his game 1 NLDS start, it was announced that Orlando Hernández tweaked his right calf muscle while jogging in the outfield at Shea.
 He wouldn't be able to pitch again until the 2007 season.

 Coming into the 2006 offseason, it was clear that the team's biggest need was pitching.
-Pedro would return, but in what condition?
+Pedro would return, but his condition upon returning was a major question mark.
 El-Duque was a question mark with his age and veteran Steve Trachsel guaranteed his departure with a Game 3 NLCS meltdown.
 Omar Minaya, the Mets' General Manager, made it clear that his first order of business concerned their in-house free agents including: Tom Glavine, Orlando Hernández, and Chad Bradford.
 The Mets also went hard after Japanese SP Daisuke Matsuzaka.
-On November 14, the Boston Red Sox outbid the Mets $51.1 million to ~$39 million for negotiating rights to Matsuzaka.
+On November 14, the Boston Red Sox outbid the Mets $51.1 million to $39 million for negotiating rights to Matsuzaka.
 Also on this day, the Mets tendered contracts to Orlando Hernández and 37-year-old José Valentín.
 Two days later 37-year-old Damion Easley was acquired as a fourth outfielder and to occasionally spell Valentín at second base.
 40-year-old slugger Moisés Alou was signed to replace Cliff Floyd in left field.
 On December 1, with the hopes of winning his 300th game, Tom Glavine signed a single year contract.
 The Mets also had their eyes on free agent SP Barry Zito who eventually ended up with the San Francisco Giants after signing the largest contract ever for a pitcher at the time in MLB history.
-Former All-Star pitcher Chan-ho Park was also signed but lasted only one poor start before being released.
+Former All-Star pitcher Chan Ho Park was also signed but lasted only one poor start before being released.